Michel Ouellet: Playing career

 As a youth, Ouellet played in the 1996 Quebec International Pee-Wee Hockey Tournament with the Rimouski Océanic minor ice hockey team.
 He later played for Rimouski Océanic in the QMJHL before being drafted 124th overall by the Pittsburgh Penguins in the 2000 NHL Entry Draft.
 He spent his first few years out of junior in the minor leagues and was named to the AHL All-Rookie Team with the Wilkes-Barre/Scranton Penguins in 2004.

 He made his NHL début during the 2005–06 season, playing his first game on November 22, 2005 in a 5–4 victory against the Washington Capitals.
 Several games later, he scored his first NHL goal and assist in back-to-back games against the Buffalo Sabres on December 16 and 17.
 He finished his first NHL season with 16 goals and 16 assists in 50 games.

-After a career-high 19 goals, 29 assists and 48 points, in 2006–07, Ouellet signed with the Tampa Bay Lightning.
+After a career-high 19 goals, 29 assists and 48 points, in 2006–07, he was not tendered a qualifying offer by the Penguins and Ouellet subsequently signed with the Tampa Bay Lightning.
 On December 14, 2007, he separated his left shoulder after a check from Calgary Flames defenceman Robyn Regehr and missed 18 games.
 He finished the season with 36 points in 64 games.

 On September 29, 2008, Ouellet was placed on waivers due to a salary cutting effort by the Lightning.
 He cleared waivers and on October 6, he was traded along with Shane O'Brien to the Vancouver Canucks for Lukáš Krajíček and Juraj Šimek.